Pecorino Romano Cheese

 Overall, both Pecorino and Parmesan cheese are delicious and versatile cheeses that can be used in a variety of dishes.
 While they have some similarities, their differences in flavor and texture make them unique and add to their versatility in cooking.

-- Don’t freeze: Avoid freezing Pecorino cheese as it can damage the texture and flavor of the cheese.
+Avoid freezing Pecorino, as it can affect texture and flavor.

 Pecorino cheese is a versatile ingredient that can be used in a variety of cooking applications.
 Here are some ways that Pecorino cheese is commonly used in cooking: